jepetersohn/phase-3-guide/README.md

 - Challenges will be bigger and more vague.
 A lot of the problem will be how strategizing how to approach the problem: like debugging or researching a problem.
 - The emphasis of challenges are on the process of problem solving, not the solution.
 - Code quality is #1.
+- Do NOT use rails scaffold & rails generation.
+The only exception is Rails generate migration.
+Please don't generate models, don't generate controllers or views.
+We are learning to write code, don't let Rails write it for you.
+Besides, rails generate/scaffold commands generate a lot of crappy and unnecessary code.
 - Don't be attached to your code, my job is to be critical and opinionated :)
 - I will do my best to pair with all of you several times throughout the phase.
 - I will be conducting code reviews for specific challenges.
 Some of these will happen on github's pull requests and others will happen live, face to face.